johnmunoz777/LMFD_MSDS_Practicum/README.md

 ![Snow Example](images/snow_ex.jpg)

 ## Project Proposal
-To solve this problem, I developed a real-time face recognition system using computer vision.
+To solve this problem, I developed a real-time face recognition system using computer vision. <br>
 The goal is to eliminate long wait times by allowing members to gain access seamlessly through facial recognition, reducing the need for manual verification.
 ![john Example](images/john_scan.jpg)